-Medical malpractice plaintiffs must typically establish that they would not have been injured "but for" the defendant's negligence.
-Yet, in some jurisdictions plaintiffs can alternatively establish that defendant's negligence deprived them of a "chance" at avoiding injury.
+Even if they can establish duty and breach, medical malpractice plaintiffs must typically also establish that they would not have been injured "but for" the defendant's negligence.
+Yet, in some jurisdictions plaintiffs can alternatively establish that the defendant's negligence deprived them of a "chance" at avoiding injury.